microsoft/cobalt/docs/3_NEW_TEMPLATE.md

         * Helpful links.
             - [Azure Resource Explorer](https://resources.azure.com/)
             - [GitHub](https://github.com/search)
     3. Describe all of your discovered dependencies.
 Think about how they map to the planned infrastructure in Step 1 of this walkthrough.
-Here's what we are planning for the Walkthrough Module.
+Here's what we are planning for the Walkthrough Module:

         | Resource | Terraform Link | Description |
         |---|---|---|